-You are kneeling beside your bed.
-Or sitting in your car in the parking lot.
-Or walking the dog at dawn with your lips moving and no sound coming out.
-Wherever you are, you are doing the thing believers have done for millennia — talking to the God who already knows what you are going to say before you say it.
-And tonight, for the first time, that thought does not comfort you.
+You kneel beside your bed.
+Or sit in your car in the parking lot.
+Or walk the dog at dawn with your lips moving and no sound coming out.
+Wherever it happens, you are doing the thing believers have done for millennia — talking to the God who already knows what you are going to say before you say it.
+And then one day that thought stops comforting you.
 It stops you cold.
 Because if He already knows — if the outcome is already decided — then what, exactly, are you doing on your knees?

 The Objection That Feels Unanswerable